10 ways to boost your pension savings and get a comfortable retirement

 You can pay a lump sum into your pension alongside regular contributions.
 If you are lucky enough to have a windfall consider paying at least some of it into your pension.
 Any extra amount should benefit from tax relief too (up to a certain limit) so you can see it as a double windfall.
 The sooner you invest your lump sum, the more time it will have to grow.

-7. Carry forward your unused annual allowance
+7. Use your annual allowance

 8. Delay taking your state pension

-To increase your retirement pot, you can delay your state pension payments for a slightly higher amount.
+To increase your retirement pot, you can delay your state pension payments in exchange for a slightly higher amount.
 This is because you don’t have to start taking the state pension as soon as you reach the qualifying age.
 This may be a good option if you are still working or have another source of income, and don’t need your state pension immediately.

 9. Take advantage of state benefits